EngineerBetter/engineerbetter-hugo/content/blog/farewell-to-engineerbetter.md

 Humans have had thousands of years of practice at in-person interaction but only 15 years learning about video and other remote working methods.
 Because of this I've found that physically *being there* is still a necessity to do the full range of work required to run EngineerBetter.
 We've always been a London-centric organisation, but my home is in Bristol, which has made travel a defining aspect of my life at work.

 Achieving the state of being physically present in order to do my role has always been a choice between either 5.30am starts with late returns or staying away from home.
 I always felt tension in my "inbetween" state and this tension increased over the last year.
-The arrival of my third child eight months ago year made it even harder to find the right balance in where I spend my time.
+The arrival of my third child eight months ago made it even harder to spend meaningful time in London.

-Now feels like the right time to resolve the issue of geographic balance.
+Now feels like the right time to resolve this issue of geographic balance.

 **Time to wear a different hat**